Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-This page is about compressor auto drains, and how they help keep your industrial air system water free.
-The words auto drains apply, in this case, to their use in draining compressor tanks, dryers and filters.
+This page is about compressor auto drains, and how they help keep your industrial air system water-free.
+The words auto drains apply, in this case, to their use in draining compressor tanks, dryers, and filters.

 Auto drains are used to replace the manual drains that are normally standard equipment on compressor tanks.
+This article will provide you with all the relevant information on automatic tank drain valves along with some examples readily available on Amazon.

-Manual Tank Drains vs Automatic Tank Drain
+Automatic Tank Drain Valve

-The receiver, or air tank, of your air compressor normally comes equipped with a manual compressor tank drain.
+The receiver, or air tank, of your air compressor, normally comes equipped with a manual compressor tank drain.
 This manual tank or reservoir drain is typically located at the lowest spot of the air tank.

 In order to keep free water from accumulating inside the receiver, and this is particularly important for industrial compressed air applications in which large compressors can dump gallons of water into a tank daily, this manual tank drain should be opened at least once a day to allow the tank to drain all water completely.